c4deszes/bike-flash-tool/README.md

 }
 ```

-On the bootloader side there are a few more callbacks that have to be implemented.
+On the bootloader side there are two callbacks that have to be implemented.

 ```c
 #include "flash_line_api.h"